jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 #### variant calling

-Call variants from mapped and aligned sequences using bcftools
+Call variants from mapped reads using bcftools

-[mpileup] maximum number of reads per input file set to -d 250
+never BCFtools [mpileup] sets maximum number of reads per input file set to -d 250, this can be set higher to include more reads.
+Previous limit was set to 8000.

 ```
 ref_file="/Users/hetzler/Amphipod/referenceSeq/reference.fasta"